carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 **What does this output mean?**

-This output printed during the fit phase i.e. training the model against known image labels, can be broken down as follows:
+This output printed during the fit phase, i.e. training the model against known image labels, can be broken down as follows:

-- `Epoch` descibes the number of full passes over all *training data*.
-In the Output above there are **1563 training observations**.
+- `Epoch` describes the number of full passes over all *training data*.
+In the output above there are **1563 training observations**.
+This number is calculated as the total number of images used as input divided by the batch size (50000/32).
 An epoch will conclude and move to the next epoch after a training pass over all 1563 observations.

 - `loss` and `val_loss` can be considered as related.
 Where `loss` is a value the model will attempt to minimise, and is the distance between the true label of an image and the models prediction.
 Minimising this distance is where *learning* occurs to adjust weights and bias which reduce `loss`.
 On the other hand `val_loss` is a value calculated against the validation data and is a measurement of the models performance against **unseen data**.
 Both values are a summation of errors made for each example when fitting to the training or validation sets.

 - `accuracy` and `val_accuracy` can also be considered as related.
-Unlike `loss` and `val_loss`, these values are a percentage and are only revelent to **classification problems**.
+Unlike `loss` and `val_loss`, these values are a percentage and are only revelant to **classification problems**.
 The `val_accuracy` score can be used to communicate a percentage value of model effectiveness on unseen data.

 :::::::::::::::::::::::::::::::::::::::::